May Is Mental Illness Awareness Month

 The Stigma of Mental Illness

 Today, a British periodical published a story that serves to underscore the stigma of mental illness.
 A pizza was delivered to the staff at a psychiatric hospital.
-On the ticket, the address was characterized as the “looney bin.”
+On the ticket, the address was characterized as the “loony bin.”

 Continue reading